 1 to 2 months: ice cream, sausage, ham, hotdogs

 2 to 3 months: cooked leftover meat, gravy, and meat broth; fresh, fatty fish such

 as salmon, mackerel, tuna

 3 to 4 months: fresh giblets, fresh (raw) ground meat or stew, shucked shellfish

 4 to 6 months: cooked poultry; fresh, lean fish such as cod, flounder, trout

 6 to 12 months: fresh beef, poultry, venison, hard cheese, fruits, and vegetables.

 Canned Food Storage

-Store home-canned foods that have been properly processed using up-to-date, approved methods, for up to one year.
-Commercially canned high-acid foods such as juices, tomatoes, fruits, pickles and sauerkraut will store well for 12 to 18 months.
+Store home-canned foods that have been properly processed using up-to-date approved methods for up to one year.
+Commercially canned high-acid foods such as juices, tomatoes, fruits, pickles, and sauerkraut will store well for 12 to 18 months.
 Commercially canned low-acid foods such as meat products and vegetables will store well for 2 to 5 years.
-Storage does not improve the quality of any food, but the quality of a food will not decrease significantly if stored properly and if the food is eaten within the recommended time frame.
+Storage does not improve the quality of any food, but the quality of food will not decrease significantly if stored properly and if the food is eaten within the recommended time frame.

-Follow these recommendations for purchasing and storing canned goods to maintain best quality:
+Follow these recommendations for purchasing and storing canned goods to maintain the best quality: